-As we stated in section \ref{theory_satisfaction}, previous research is focused mostly on the hotel's soft attributes and their influence on customer satisfaction.
-Examples of soft attributes include staff behavior, commodities, amenities, and appliances that can be improved within the hotel \cite[e.g.][]{shanka2004,choi2001}.
+As stated in section \ref{theory_satisfaction}, previous research has mostly focused on the hotel's soft attributes and their influence on customer satisfaction.
+Examples of soft attributes include staff behavior, commodities, amenities, and appliances that can be improved within the hotel \cite[e.g.,][]{shanka2004,choi2001}.
 However, hard attributes are not usually analyzed in satisfaction studies.
-Examples of hard attributes include the hotel's location relative to public transport and shops, language immersion of the country, noise pollution, or weather.
-Because our study left the satisfaction factors to be decided statistically via customers’ online reviews, we can see the importance of those hard or soft attributes in their priorities.
+Examples of hard attributes include the hotel's location relative to public transportation and shops, language immersion of the country, noise pollution, or weather.
+Because the satisfaction factors were decided statistically in our study via customers’ online reviews, we can see the importance of the hard or soft attributes in their priorities.

-Figure \ref{fig:hard_soft_zh} shows that in regards to Chinese customer satisfaction, in general, 68 \% of the top 10 keywords are hard factors.
-In contrast, only 20 \% are soft factors.
-The rates are similar for most price ranges, excepting the highest-priced hotels, where 35 \% of the keywords are undefined.
+Figure \ref{fig:hard_soft_zh} shows that, in regards to Chinese customer satisfaction, in general, 68 \% of the top 10 keywords are hard factors; in contrast, only 20 \% are soft factors.
+The rates are similar for most price ranges except the highest-priced hotels, where 35 \% of the keywords are undefined.
 However, the soft attributes are still similar at 18 \%.
-However, two of these managerial words are all concentrated at the top of the list (``\begin{CJK}{UTF8}{gbsn}不错\end{CJK} (not bad)'', ``\begin{CJK}{UTF8}{gbsn}干净\end{CJK} (clean)''), plus the adjective pairs relating to soft attributes of ``\begin{CJK}{UTF8}{gbsn}不错\end{CJK} (not bad)'' which are at the top in most price ranges as well.
-Chinese tourists could expect spaciousness and cleanliness when coming to Japan.
-That expectation could be caused by reputation, previous experiences, or cultural backgrounds.
+However, two of these managerial words are all concentrated at the top of the list (``\begin{CJK}{UTF8}{gbsn}不错\end{CJK} (not bad),'' ``\begin{CJK}{UTF8}{gbsn}干净\end{CJK} (clean)''), and the adjective pairs related to soft attributes of ``\begin{CJK}{UTF8}{gbsn}不错\end{CJK} (not bad)'' are also at the top in most price ranges.
+Chinese tourists may expect spaciousness and cleanliness when coming to Japan.
+The expectation may be due to reputation, previous experiences, or cultural backgrounds.
 Some scholars argue that different cultures have different room size perceptions \cite[][]{Saulton2017}.
-Although the study subjects are German and South Korean, the study presents the results as differences influenced by Asian and Western cultures.
-We argue that one country is not representative of others’ cultures, so there can be differences between South Korea and China in room size perception.
-However, an interesting point appears.
-It could be that a different room size perception affects the satisfaction of Chinese tourists in contrast with Westerners.
-Westerners only start placing a priority on praising room size as the price of the hotel goes up.
+Although the subjects in (study) are German and South Korean, the study presents the results as differences influenced by Asian and Western cultures.
+We argue that one country is not representative of others’ cultures, and thus, there can be differences between South Korea and China in room size perception.
+However, a different room size perception may affect the satisfaction of Chinese tourists in contrast to Westerners because Westerners prioritize room size as the price of the hotel room rises.
 We can compare these results with previous literature, where traveling Chinese tourists choose their destination based on several factors, including cleanliness, nature, architecture, and scenery \cite[][]{ryan2001}.
-These other few factors found in previous literature could be linked to the keyword ``\begin{CJK}{UTF8}{gbsn}环境\end{CJK} (environment or surroundings)'' as well.
-This keyword is present in hotels priced at more than 20,000 yen per night.
+These factors found in previous literature could be linked to the keyword ``\begin{CJK}{UTF8}{gbsn}环境\end{CJK} (environment or surroundings)'' as well.
+This keyword was found for hotels priced at more than 20 000 yen per night.

-In comparison, English speakers are mostly satisfied with the hotel's soft attributes.
-Figure \ref{fig:hard_soft_en} shows that soft attributes are above 48 \% in all price ranges, the highest being 65 \% in the 15,000 to 20,000 yen per night price range.
-This price range corresponds to affordable business hotels, for example.
+In contrast, English speakers are mostly satisfied with the hotel's soft attributes.
+Figure \ref{fig:hard_soft_en} shows that soft attributes are above 48 \% in all price ranges, the highest being 65 \% in the price range of 15 000 to 20 000 yen per night, which corresponds to, for example, affordable business hotels.
 English-speaking customers also have soft attributes at the top of their list.
 The exception is the hard attribute that is the hotel's location, which is consistently around the middle of the top 10 lists for all price ranges.
-If one considers both Chinese and Western tourists’ satisfaction, a hotel can improve to attract more customers in the future.
-If it was the other way around, and the satisfaction was related more with hard attributes overall for 1020 both cultures, hotels would have to compete solely on their location.
+If one considers the satisfaction of both Chinese and Western tourists, a hotel can improve its services to attract more customers in the future.
+Otherwise, if the satisfaction was related more with hard attributes overall for 1020 both cultures, hotels should be built considering the location.